lambert-x/medical_mae/README.md

 ## Preparing Datasets:

-The MIMIC-CXR, CheXpert, and ChestX-ray14 datasets are public available on their official sites, you can download or request the access to them under the agreements.
+The MIMIC-CXR, CheXpert, and ChestX-ray14 datasets are public available on their official sites.
+You can download or request the access to them under the agreements.

 You may also download them through the following links for research only and follow the official agreements.